 Does this mean use of the misleading term “extra virgin coconut oil” indicates an inferior product?
 Not necessarily.
 It is simply a red flag that further investigation to ensure a quality product is required particularly if the product is found on a shelf at Costco or other large retailer for a price that is too good to be true.

-Why Inexpensive Coconut Oil is Likely of Poor Quality
+Why Inexpensive Costco Coconut Oil is Likely of Poor Quality

-There are a couple of potential reasons why Mary M’s coconut oil went bad.
+There are a couple of potential reasons why Mary M’s Costco coconut oil went bad.

-First of all, the coconut oil might not have been 100% coconut oil.
+First of all, it might not have been 100% pure coconut oil at all.

 Not pure coconut oil?
 Not so far fetched.
-This is what the olive oil industry has been doing for years, blending in cheap polyunsaturated oils with the extra virgin olive oil and marketing it as pure extra virgin olive oil.
-Since the majority of the oil is indeed “pure” extra virgin, they get away with labeling it as such even though other cheap oils are present.
+This is what the olive oil industry has been doing for years, blending cheaper oils with extra virgin olive oil and marketing it as pure extra virgin olive oil.
+Since the majority of the oil is indeed “pure” extra virgin, they get away with labeling it as such even though other cheaper usually rancid oils are present.
 However, what restaurants do is even worse.
 Most use “olive oil blends” for cooking that are actually 75% canola oil and only 25% olive oil.
 If you ask them what they use for cooking, most in my experience will simply respond “olive oil” even when this is not really true.

-If Mary M’s coconut oil had vegetable oils or cheaper hydrogenated palm oil blended in, even if organic and in small amounts, it would go bad sitting in a hot pantry for a few months causing the entire jar to stink after awhile.
+If Mary M’s Costco coconut oil had vegetable oils or cheaper hydrogenated palm oil blended in, even if organic and in small amounts, it would be prone to going off sitting in a hot pantry for a few months causing the entire jar to stink after awhile.

 Another possibility is that the oil was improperly filtered and is inferior quality coconut oil subject to rancidity as a result.
 My friend mentioned earlier who is the owner of a company that sells quality virgin coconut oil had this to say when I asked him about Mary’s coconut oil problem and how it could possibly go rancid: